Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, up to now, although there has been the participation of ministries and branches in perfecting institutions, mechanisms and policies for smart urban development, in general, the system of legal documents and the system of related standards and regulations of our country are still not synchronized.
 Meanwhile, the construction and development of smart heritage cities must be based on a synchronous and effective legal corridor.

-On the other hand, building and developing smart urban areas, especially smart heritage cities like Ninh Binh, must be based on a guaranteed urban technical infrastructure system, especially planning issues.
-Most localities across the country are facing a situation where they are focusing too much on smart urban services without paying attention to developing urban technical infrastructure such as planning issues, traffic infrastructure, digital infrastructure, etc. Building and developing heritage cities requires a complete, integrated, synchronous and shared information data infrastructure system.
+On the other hand, building and developing smart urban areas, especially smart heritage cities like Ninh Binh, must be based on a guaranteed urban technical infrastructure system, especially the planning issue.
+Most localities across the country are facing a situation where they are focusing too much on smart urban services without paying attention to the development of urban technical infrastructure such as planning, traffic infrastructure, digital infrastructure, etc. Building and developing heritage cities requires a complete, integrated, synchronous and shared information data infrastructure system.

-In addition to applying information technology and artificial intelligence to the management, preservation and promotion of heritage, it is necessary to pay attention to data development strategies and to the construction of identification and positioning systems.
-Data sharing, especially in the management of urban residents, needs to be paid attention to.
+In addition to applying information technology and artificial intelligence to the management, preservation and promotion of heritage, attention should be paid to data development strategies and the construction of identification and positioning systems.
+Data sharing, especially in urban population management, needs to be given attention.

 At the same time, the construction and development of smart heritage cities need to go hand in hand with regional and area linkages to develop the advantages of Ninh Binh and the Red River Delta.